AzamatBerkimbayev/KZ-UTC5/README.md

 1. Run and apply Unpatch reg file.
 2. Run command in CMD: tzutil /s "Central Asia Standard Time"

-Additional info will be posted on www.contoso.kz
+Additional info will be posted in my blog on www.contoso.kz